 At the bottom of each page—starting with this one—you’ll find a link to the next stop in this virtual-MIT-choose-your-own-adventure experience.
 While we recommend reading through each page at least once, we hope you click any link and watch any video that piques your interest.
 (And if several clicks later you find that you’ve fallen down your own rabbit hole deep into the digital MIT universe…we consider that a success.)

 We’ve written pretty extensively about each of these topics elsewhere on our site, and you’ll find those pages linked in the headers.
-When in doubt, check the blogs; out of nearly 6,000 posts, there’s likely one that covers whatever you’re curious about.
+When in doubt, check the blogs; out of more than 6,400 posts, there’s likely one that covers whatever you’re curious about.

 Up first?
 Academics.